pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

 * Tracking issue: https://github.com/pingcap/tidb/issues/39751

 ## Abstract

-This document is designed to stop the execution of user DDL during the upgrade process.
-During the upgrade process, the user DDL operation is stopped first, then the system DDL operation during the upgrade process is completed, and finally, the original DDL operation is resumed (this function only considers the upgrade operation from v7.1 and later versions, that is, it does not support the upgrade from v7.1 upgrades from previous versions).
+This document describes a feature that allows users to pause the execution of their Data Definition Language (DDL) statements during the upgrade process of TiDB.
+During the upgrade process, the system stops the execution of user DDL statements, completes the system DDL operation, and finally resumes the execution of the original user DDL statements.
+This feature is available for upgrades from v7.1 and later versions of TiDB, and it does not support upgrades from versions prior to v7.1.

 ## Motivation or Background

 Since the cluster upgrade may need to deal with DDL statements(there may be some DDL statements being processed before the upgrade), and DDL itself implementation framework will also need to adjust, resulting in some versions may not be able to roll the upgrade situation.
 Although these cases only exist in some versions, it is not easy to describe them one by one.
 Therefore, when upgrading TiDB clusters, users need to confirm that there are no DDL statements being executed, otherwise there may be problems with undefined behavior.
 Now there are two questions:
 - The above rule is only described in the doc, and users may misoperate.
 Related instructions doc.
 - During the upgrade operation, users need to communicate and coordinate with each business to cancel DDL, then upgrade, and finally re-execute DDL.
 Specific scenarios such as large cluster scenarios shared across multiple systems, such as scenarios on TiDB cloud.

 ## Detailed Design

 Here are some roles for TiDB in the cluster (assuming upgrading from v7.1 to v7.2 here):
 - New TiDB: The new version of TiDB that will be upgraded, such as v7.2.
 - Old TiDB: Other TiDBs in the cluster that have not been upgraded, such as v7.1.